pagebolt/pagebolt_docs/README.md

 Create a database (the default username, password and dbname is 'pagebolt').

-Import the included database file (**pagebolt-db.sql**) located in the 'pagebolt-sql' folder.
+Import the included database file (**pagebolt-boltdb.sql**) located in the 'pagebolt-sql' folder.

 Be sure to take note of database username and password.

 Step 3: Upload Files
 ---------------

-The Pagekit installation files are located in the **'pagekit-files'** folder.
+The Bolt installation files are located in the **'pagebolt-files'** folder.
 It is necessary to apply the recommended file permissions and server instructions via Pagekit's website here - http://www.pagekit.com/docs/troubleshooting

 Step 4: Edit Config